-Cronulla’s early and recent periods of dominance bookended a decade where the Warriors held the upper hand, leaving the Sharks with a six-win advantage after a rivalry spanning 25 seasons.
-Incredibly, almost a third of the teams’ 42 encounters have been decided by four points or less, while they’ve produced an unforgettable preliminary final and a string of regular season nail-biters.
+Cronulla’s early and recent periods of dominance bookended a decade where the Warriors held the upper hand, leaving the Sharks with an eight-win advantage after a rivalry spanning 27 seasons.
+Incredibly, more than a third of the teams’ 44 encounters have been decided by four points or less, while they’ve produced an unforgettable preliminary final and a string of regular season nail-biters.

 Biggest wins: Cronulla – 45-4 at Mt Smart Stadium, 2012; Warriors – 30-0 at Mt Smart Stadium, 2001.

 Longest winning streaks: Cronulla – 5 matches (2012-14); Warriors – 3 games (twice – 2002-03 and 2010-11).

 Most appearances: Paul Gallen (Cronulla) – 24; Simon Mannering (Warriors) – 20; Stacey Jones (Warriors) – 17; Ben Matulino (Warriors) – 16; Manu Vatuvei (Warriors) – 14; Shaun Johnson (Warriors and Cronulla) – 13; Jacob Lillyman (Warriors) – 13; David Peachey (Cronulla) – 13; Sam Rapira (Warriors) – 13; Logan Swann (Warriors) – 13.

 Most tries: Manu Vatuvei (Warriors) – 11; David Peachey (Cronulla) – 10; Wairangi Koopu (Warriors) – 6; Nathan Stapleton (Cronulla) – 6; Colin Best (Cronulla) – 5; Clinton Toopi (Warriors) – 5; Richard Villasanti (Warriors and Cronulla) – 5.